 The shift to a nine-year-old's perspective is the most emotionally brutal turn in the entire novel.
 Naruki's prose is concrete and simple.
 "My tummy doesn't hurt anymore but it feels all tight now."
 The child does not understand that this sensation is starvation.
 The reader does.

 The architecture in File 7 is a stark binary.
-Uncle’s house is all windows and space and food and a river view.
-Eiji’s flat reduces Naruki’s spatial existence to a closet.
-The novel has spent six files building a theory of architecture as psychology.
-Here, that theory is made unbearable: the spaces children inhabit actively determine whether they survive.
+Uncle's house is all windows and space and food and a river view.
+Eiji's flat reduces Naruki's spatial existence to a closet.
+The novel spent six files building a theory of architecture as psychology.
+Here that theory becomes unbearable.
+The spaces children inhabit determine whether they survive.

 Connective Tissue

-“Uncle” is Mr. Kasahara, the father from File 8.
+"Uncle" is Mr. Kasahara, the father from File 8.
 Naruki is the illegitimate child Kasahara fathered with a mistress.
-The vanishing room in Uncle’s house mirrors the architectural alterations in Files 1 and 11: Kasahara was removing interior space to reshape his home into the Holy Mother’s amputated form.
-His warning about the “heart room” reflects the cult’s belief that locking the shrine room “seals the heart” and kills everything inside.
+The vanishing room in Uncle's house mirrors the architectural alterations in Files 1 and 11.
+Kasahara removed interior space to reshape his home into the Holy Mother's amputated form.
+His warning about the "heart room" reflects a cult belief.
+A locked shrine room "seals the heart" and kills everything inside.

 File 8: The String Phone